 Christopher J. Oddo

-Christopher Oddo is a partner of Barron, Adler, Clough & Oddo, LLP.
+Christopher Oddo is a partner of Barron, Adler, Clough & Oddo, PLLC.
 He joined the firm in 2015 and specializes in eminent domain and inverse condemnation cases.

 As an experienced litigator and trial attorney, Christopher has a strong and demonstrated history of service and leadership in the legal community.
 He currently serves as a Director for the State Bar of Texas, is the former President of the Austin Bar Association and is a member of the American Board of Trial Advocates.
 Prior to joining Barron & Adler, Christopher was a partner with the law firm of McGinnis, Lochridge & Kilgore, LLP where he served as the chair of the firm’s Eminent Domain and Inverse Condemnation Practice Group and represented corporate and individual property owners in all aspects of eminent domain and condemnation matters.